10 Secrets For Getting The Nursery Of Your Dreams

 The Mattress Pad

-The secret: Baby will have numerous (okay, thousands) of pee or poop explosions in her bed, and changing crib sheets can leave your knuckles raw.
+The secret: Baby will have numerous (okay, thousands) of pee or poop explosions in bed, and changing crib sheets can leave your knuckles raw.

 There will be times when you just can’t get to baby quickly enough after her nap, and that’s one of her favorite times to do her business.
 And there will be times when you’ll walk in and it will look like World War Poo happened.
 Make your life easier and not only get a waterproof mattress pad, but also a mattress cover that can snap off easily to save your knuckles during crib sheet changes.
 (Check out this one from Summer Infant.)